-According to the research, 2.1 billion tonnes of municipal solid waste is generated annually around the globe.
-Population growth and urbanization lead to a huge increase in waste generation, so the methods of waste collection became inefficient and costly.
-This is where “smart waste management” came to the light and solved the issues with obsolete methods of waste collection.
-Before explaining the details of smart solutions for solid waste management, understanding what the traditional system is and its problems would be more beneficial.
+Do you know 2.1 billion tonnes of municipal solid waste is generated annually around the globe?
+Population growth and urbanization lead to a huge increase in waste generation, so the traditional methods of waste collection have become inefficient and costly.
+This is where smart waste management comes to the light and solves the issues with obsolete methods of waste collection.
+Before talking about the details of smart solutions for solid waste management, let’s address what the traditional system is and its challenges!

 The regular waste management system includes waste collection trucks and its drivers that follow a predefined route without examining the containers’ fullness level.
 This system doesn’t have an ability to measure the fullness levels of containers and due to that half-full containers can be emptied and in contrast, pre-filled ones wait until the next collection period comes.
 Moreover, since drivers collect empty bins, predefined collection routes of the system cause waste of time, an increase in the fuel consumption, and excessive use of resources.
 Another drawback is that being unable to know when a fire or displacement occurred in the container.
 In order to enhance the current regular system into a better one, technological innovations, and advancements implemented into the waste collection process.